Jaffna Peninsula: 2004 Indian Ocean tsunami

-Bishop of Jaffna with German tsunami relief mission team members of AGSEP in January, 2005.

 The Northern and Eastern coasts of the peninsula were badly affected by tsunamis, especially by the 2004 Indian Ocean earthquake; this includes the villages on the Northern coast from Thondaimanaru to Thumpalai and the Eastern coast from Vallipuram to Kuddarappu.
 The damage to the eastern coast was higher than that of the northern coast.
 The fisheries sectors of this district were badly affected.
 Estimation of damages caused to different sectors has not been completed.

 Available data revealed that a total of 2,640 people lost their lives while 1,647 were injured and 1,204 are missing.
 37,255 people belonging to 9,885 families were displaced, of which 15,034 people belonging to 4,038 families are living in the welfare camps and the balance 22,221 people belonging to 5,847 families are living with their friends and relatives.

 People displaced from the coastal villages of Kankesanthurai, Myliddy and Palali due to the formation of heavy security zones are not yet settled in the above villages and are facing difficulties without homes and jobs.
 The fisheries and agriculture sectors in the above villages are affected badly and the Sri Lankan government has no plan to improve the living standards of these conflict-affected zones.